Learn the different levels and their meanings

 ENERGY EMERGENCY ALERTS (EEAS)

-EEA1 — Conservation Critical; Risk of Rotating Outages
+EEA1 — Conservation Critical; Risk of Mandated Controlled Outages

 This is the first level of ERCOT’s energy emergency alerts.
 It means reserves are low and not expected to recover within 30 minutes.
 This alert allows ERCOT to call on all available power supplies, including from other grids, if available.
 With this alert there is a risk of mandated controlled outages and conservation is critical.

-EEA 2 — Conservation Critical; Risk of Rotating Outages
+EEA 2 — Conservation Critical; Risk of Mandated Controlled Outages

 This second-level alert happens when reserves are lower than an EEA1 and not expected to recover within 30 minutes.
 At this point, ERCOT can interrupt power to large industrial customers who have agreed to have their electricity turned off in an emergency.
 This level also provides ERCOT additional resources to balance the grid, but there’s a risk of mandated controlled outages and conservation remains critical.

-EEA 3 — Rotating Outages Likely; Conservation Critical
+EEA 3 — Mandated Controlled Outages Likely; Conservation Critical

 This is the highest and most severe alert, only issued as a last resort to help protect the reliability of the statewide electric grid.
 ERCOT takes this action when reserves are extremely low and not expected to recover within 30 minutes.
 To help bring down demand, ERCOT will order transmission companies to implement rotating outages.
 With this alert, mandated controlled outages are imminent and conservation is critical.

 How can I help?